 - Vegan yogurt: The yogurt can be batch made and frozen in single servings, then thawed the day you’re ready to enjoy.

-- Healthy granola: This is such a great snack to bake in bulk then enjoy with milk, on top of yogurt, or just by the handful.
+- Healthy granola: This is such a great snack to bake in bulk and then enjoy with milk, on top of yogurt, or by the handful.

 - Chocolate chia pudding: This lovely snack is simple to make and easy to store in the fridge.

 - Homemade popsicles: One smoothie recipe can make tons of popsicles.
 Toss these in a lunch box, and they’ll be the perfect consistency to consume by snack time.

 - Vegan protein bars: These are easy to freeze as well.
 I like to warm them up in the toaster oven for a snack, then top them with almond butter for even more healthy fat and protein.

 - Homemade granola bars: I love to take these along for road trips.
 They can be wrapped in beeswax paper for easy transport.